 In a number of cases it might be worth considering an appointment with a Practice Nurse, Nurse Practitioner or the Acute Care Team rather than a doctor.

-Our practice nurses are qualified to deal with many conditions - click on the link below for more details.
+Our practice nurses are qualified to deal with many conditions.

 You may only request a home visit if you are housebound or are too ill to visit the practice.
 Your GP will only visit you at home if they think that your medical condition requires it and will also decide how urgently a visit is needed.
 Please bear this in mind and be prepared to provide suitable details to enable the doctor to schedule house calls